Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 4. Your ISP Blocks VPN Traffic

 Some countries impose laws and regulations heavily restricting the use of VPNs.
-States such as Belarus, Iraq, and North Korea have outlawed VPNs completely, while countries like China and Russia strictly limit their use.
+Countries such as Belarus, Iraq, and North Korea have outlawed VPNs completely, while China and Russia strictly limit their use.

 If you connect to a VPN in a highly-censored country like China, your Internet Service Provider (ISP) may try to identify and block your VPN traffic.

-To circumvent these restrictions, you’ll need a VPN with obfuscation technology, which disguises your VPN traffic.
+To get around these restrictions, you’ll need a VPN with obfuscation technology, which disguises your VPN traffic as a typical internet connection.

 5. Software Conflicts Are Interrupting Your VPN

-More commonly, firewalls and antivirus software can prevent your VPN from connecting.
-You may even find that your VPN kill switch stops working properly.
-Network firewalls can be set to blacklist certain IP ranges, cut long-running connections to single IP addresses, or even to block all the ports a VPN would use.
+Network firewalls are sometimes configured to blacklist certain IP ranges, to cut long-running connections to single IP addresses, or to block the ports a VPN uses.

 VPNs with small or crowded server networks are often slower and less reliable.
 If too many users are connected to a single server, your connection may drop unexpectedly.

-Our VPN reviews consider the spread and number of servers in a VPN’s network.
-For fast speeds and a more reliable connection, we recommend choosing a VPN with hundreds of servers in countries all over the world.
+Our VPN reviews factor in the breadth and the total number of servers in a service’s network.
+For faster speeds and more stable connections, we recommend picking a VPN with thousands of servers spread all over the world.

-The more servers a VPN has in its network, the less likely it is that your chosen VPN server will be congested or overloaded.
+The more servers a VPN service runs, the less likely yours is overloaded.

 7. Your Device’s Power Settings Are Disrupting the VPN